 These things might seem obvious, but it may surprise you to learn that these simple habits can keep you healthy:

-Eat plenty of ﬁber – this will keep your digestive tract clean and illness-free!
+- Eat plenty of ﬁber to keep your digestive tract clean and illness-free!

 Step 7: Get Moving!

-It doesn't really matter what you do to be active as long as you're active.
-When you go shopping, park in the back of the parking lot and take the stairs instead of the escalator.
+It doesn't matter what you do to be active as long as you're moving.
+When shopping, park in the back of the parking lot and take the stairs instead of the escalator.
 Use household chores as a way to get exercise by doing lunges while you vacuum or squats while you wash the car.
-When you're at work, walk to lunch instead of driving or walk a lap around your building after you eat.
+When you're at work, walk to lunch instead of driving or walking around your building after eating.
 Take your dog for a longer walk.
 Play kickball with your kids.
 The possibilities are endless – get creative and get moving!

 Step 8: Make Time For Yourself

-In a society that is constantly on the go with more work than time, it is important to get out of work mode and just RELAX.
-Find a hobby that is relaxing for you or take an afternoon to just sit and do nothing, maybe even start practicing meditation.
-Whatever it is, make sure you make plenty of time for yourself and don't let anyone try to make you feel guilty for doing so.
-You deserve some YOU time!
+In a society that is constantly on the go with more work than time, getting out of work mode and relaxing is essential.
+Find a relaxing hobby for you or take an afternoon to sit and do nothing, maybe even start practicing meditation.
+Whatever it is, make sure you have plenty of time for yourself, and don't let anyone try to make you feel guilty for doing so.
+You deserve some you time!